xxh/xxh/README.md

 ## Development
 In the [xxh-dev](https://github.com/xxh/xxh-dev) repo there is full [docker](https://www.docker.com/)ised environment for development, testing and contribution.
 The process of testing and development is orchestrated by `xde` tool and as easy as possible.

-## Spread the word
+## Community
-If you like the idea of xxh help spread the word about xxh!
-Click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Python-powered%20shell%20wherever%20you%20go%20through%20the%20ssh&url=https%3A%2F%2Fgithub.com%2Fxxh%2Fxxh&related=" target="_blank">tweet the link</a>!
+**Spread the word!** If you like the idea of xxh click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Python-powered%20shell%20wherever%20you%20go%20through%20the%20ssh&url=https%3A%2F%2Fgithub.com%2Fxxh%2Fxxh&related=" target="_blank">tweet the link</a>.

+**In xxh project we have teams.** If you're in team it does not oblige to do something.
+The main goal of teams is to create group of passionate people who could help or support in complex questions.
+Some people could be expert in one shell and newbie in another shell and mutual assistance is the key to xxh evolution.
+[Ask join.](https://github.com/xxh/xxh/issues/50)

 ## Thanks
 * **niess** for https://github.com/niess/linuxdeploy-plugin-python/